kaulquappe23/a2b_human_mesh/README.md

 ```
 The output is given per evaluated A2B model (SVR, NN) and per gender (neutral, female, male).
 For each model output, you will find the name (of model and anthropometric measurements as given on the command line), the gender, the number of beta parameters used and the results per subject.

+It is further possible to pass a pickle-file that contains a dictionary mapping from subject names to a dictionary of anthropometric measurements, whereby the measurements should be a list.
+This functionality is used for the evaluation process (see Section *Evaluation*).
+The list of measurements is reduced with a median operation and then passed to the A2B models.
+The output is then a single set of beta parameters per subject per A2B model.
+The dictionary might also contain the median of the originally estimated beta parameters with the key `original_median_betas`.
+This entry will be ignored and just passed to the final result.
+The final result is identical to the example output above, except that it contains the original median beta parameters, too.

 ## Inverse Kinematics

 We provide the code to run inverse kinematics (IK) on the ASPset as well as fit3D ground truth data and results from the Uplift Upsample model.
 Running it on any other set of 3D poses can be added analogously.
 The code is provided in the subdirectory `inverse_kinematics`.
 You need vposer to run the code.
 Download the pretrained vposer model from the [official VPoser repository](https://smpl-x.is.tue.mpg.de) and place it in the folder `inverse_kinematics/V02_05`.
 Alternatively, you can modify the variable `VPOSER_DIR` in the file `config.py` and set it to the directory where you have stored the model files.